jeftegoes/AwsOverview/Machine Learning/Amazon Bedrock.md

 ## 9.2.
 Embeddings

-- Create vectors (array of numerical values) out of text, images or audio
+- Create vectors (array of numerical values) out of text, images or audio.
 - Vectors have a high dimensionality to capture many features for one input token, such as semantic meaning, syntactic role, sentiment.
 - Embedding models can power search applications.